mahnoorsheikh16/FDS-Project-CMSE830-Credit-Card-Default-Prediction/README.md

 `Avg Income Level`: Disposable income of employees (including those having: (i) full-time, part-time, or another payroll (ii) entrepreneurial income (iii) property income (iv) imputed rent income (v) current transfer receipts)

 ## Data Cleaning and Preprocessing:
+To prepare the dataset for model evaluation, I start with variable identification and classification.
+I first remove unique variables like 'ID' and rename columns for better understanding.
+The target variable is the binary variable 'Default,' and the explanatory variables have information about customer demographics and payment history.
+These are 14 quantitative variables with discrete data (integers), i.e. LIMIT_BAL, AGE, BILL_AMT1-6, PAY_AMT1-6, and 10 categorical variables, where EDUCATION and MARRIAGE are nominal; SEX and Default are binary, and PAY_1-6 are ordinal.
+The macroeconomic and income datasets have continuous numerical data.
+I further check the unique values of each categorical variable for inconsistencies during data quality assessment and find all labels to match their given data descriptions, except for PAY_1-6 variables. '-2' and '0' instances are undocumented but make up a significant chunk of the data so they cannot be treated as unknowns.

+During data cleaning,

+Upon inspection of the order and row data, we can infer -2=no payment due and 0=payment delay for <1 month (however we cannot be sure)
 Missing data visualisation
 ![missing_heatmap](https://github.com/user-attachments/assets/5affd66f-8fec-4107-a7b6-908e32fa83c7)
 ![missingcor_heatmap](https://github.com/user-attachments/assets/98a7bc03-6950-49bd-ad18-8b8b36fbca23)